D T G

 DTG with no white base:

+Looking for a no feel print on white shirts and don't mind a bit muted colors then DTG might be a good choice for you.
 An image can be printed on a white fabric without needing a white base since the fabric is white.
 Imagine painting a white wall, you wouldn't need a white under base.
 You can also request no white base on very light color fabric (see images of Texas state below).
 The only issue is that the color of the fabric will change the tone of colors in your design, also the white area of your design will be the color of the fabric.

 The darker the fabric, the less you'll see true colors therefore we recommend using a white under base on color fabrics to show your design in its best possible way.